+Level: Intermediate

+Prerequisite: FOD1010: Food Basics

-Description: Students learn about the wide range of vegetables and fruits available, and how to
+Description: Students learn about the wide range of vegetables and fruits available, and how to retain their nutritional value and quality through a variety of preparation and presentation methods.

-Access to a personal commercial food preparation facility.
-Parameters:
+Parameters: Access to a personal commercial food preparation facility.

+Outcomes: The student will: